A note to our valued Donors & Supporters

 For generations, Liberty has been a beacon of hope during America’s most challenging times.
 Thank you for your continued support of The Statue of Liberty-Ellis Island Foundation.

 Health & Safety

 An extensive cleaning procedure is in place for the audio tour devices.
-The process was developed by Acoustiguide, producers of the audio tour experiences on Liberty and Ellis Island.
+The process was developed by Acoustiguide, producers of the audio tour experiences on Liberty and Ellis Islands.
 For visitors, it begins onboard the ferry ride where an informational video will review safety and sanitation protocols.
 Each audio guide will have an antibacterial plastic covering and be cleaned by staff prior to being distributed to guests.
 The audio tour devices include a jack into which visitors can insert their own headphones if this is preferred over holding the unit up to your ear.
-Note that the audio tour devices are not bluetooth enabled.
+Note that the audio tour devices are not Bluetooth enabled.